Don’t Miss Out! Registration has been extended until April 21st!

-Five – Day Workshop fee is $825 for members/$850 non-members.
+Four – Day Workshop fee is $425 members/$450 non-members.
 You may opt to pay a $200 deposit, with the balance due 30 days prior to the start date of the workshop, or pay the entire fee at the time of registration.
-A confirmation letter will be sent upon receipt of workshop registration fee payment.
+A confirmation letter and supply list will be sent upon receipt of workshop registration fee payment.
 Pre-registration is required.
-Register online, call 256-535-4350 x222 or download the registration form here Charles Reid Master Artist Workshop Registration Form 2014 (for mail in only).
+Register online, call 256-535-4350 x222 or download the registration form here Robert K. Carsten Master Artist Workshop Registration Form 2014 (for mail in only).
 Space is limited to 18 students, so register online or call NOW.
-Registration Deadline: March 7, 2014.
+Registration Deadline: April 21, 2014.
 This workshop is filled on a first-come, first-served basis!
 Workshop will be held in the Museum Academy classrooms at the Huntsville Museum of Art at Big Spring International Park.